numbbo/coco/README.md

-# numbbo: Comparing Continous Optimizer, COCO, in the Numerical Black-Box Optimization Benchmarking Framework
+# numbbo: Implementation of Comparing Continuous Optimizer, COCO, in the Numerical Black-Box Optimization Benchmarking Framework

 This code reimplements the original Comparing Continous Optimizer platform (http://coco.gforge.inria.fr/), now rewritten fully in ANSI C with the other three languages Java, MATLAB, and Python calling the C code.